A female Doberman? Or a male Doberman? Are you too stuck between this Dobie decision? If so, you are not alone.

 Male:

-According to an abstract of the American Veterinary Medical Association,
+According to an article from the American Veterinary Medical Association,

 Male Dobermans are more disposed to develop Dilated cardiomyopathy (DCM) – a deadly heart condition prevalent in Dobermans – at some point in their lifetime.

-Furthermore, they also are more susceptible to bone, joint, and hip problems than females.
+Doberman owners need to be aware, they are more susceptible to bone, joint, and hip problems than females.

 The culprit behind this might be their bulky stature.